aidanwith/Currency-Converter/README.md

 ### Continued development

-This project was my first exposure to PHP and I grew immensely from the start of the project to the end.
-I aim to continue exposing myself to PHP to improve.
+I aim to include a graph of current conversion rates based on user selection.
+The challenge will be to not only find or create a reliable API but also to include a graph that is aesthetically pleasing in design, integrates well with the existing layout and also conveys enough information to be useful to users.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [API Help](https://stackoverflow.com/a/9802886) - This resource helped to call the API to start reading in data.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Install XAMPP on Mac](https://medium.com/analytics-vidhya/download-and-install-xampp-on-mac-oshow-to-download-and-install-xampp-on-mac-os-97705974080d) - This is an amazing article which helped me understand how to run an apache web server locally.
+While this article wasn't the most challenging or mentally stimulating part of the project, I'd recommend at least skimming through it for anyone who has not had prior experience with running a web server or running anything that isn't hosted locally.

 ## Author